What we do

 Life changing opportunities

-Looking ahead, our goal is to use sailing to create life changing opportunities for children in state secondary schools across the UK.
+Looking ahead, our goal is to use sailing to create life changing opportunities for children.
 This will also bring new talent from diverse backgrounds into sailing and the marine industry.

 1. Keep building our sailing programme with Greig City Academy.

 We will provide opportunities for more students from all backgrounds, at all levels from dinghy sailing to cruising and offshore racing, including major regattas like Cork Week and Cowes Week.
 We will develop our girls programme further.

 2. Establish the Scaramouche Sailing Trust as an independent charity.

 We will put in place the foundations needed to take our work to the next level.
 We will raise funds from a variety of sources and set up as a lean organisation that’s true to our ethos: inclusive, committed and practical.

 3. Explore ways of working with other state schools.